jweisz/tjbot-playground/README.md

 If you are stuck on an example, we recommend referring to the hints before taking a peek at the solution guide.

-If you would like to use this playground to demo TJBot's capabilities without having to write any code, please AirDrop the "TJBot (Solutions).playgroundbook" file to your iPad.
+If you would like to use this playground to demo TJBot's capabilities without having to write any code, please [download the solutions guide](https://github.com/jweisz/tjbot-playground/releases) and AirDrop the "TJBot (Solutions).playgroundbook" file to your iPad.

 #### The playground doesn’t find my TJBot!